VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 = 3.2.0 =

-* Adding an extra filter `bdfgf_single_entry_uploaded_files` to include extra files to a single or every subfolder inside the zip archive.
+* Adding a filter `bdfgf_single_entry_uploaded_files` to include extra files to a single or every subfolder inside the zip archive.
-* Adding an extra action `bdfgf_after_uploaded_files` to add one or more files into the zip archive after the folder passthrough the merge tags.
+* Adding an action `bdfgf_after_uploaded_files` to add one or more files into the zip archive after the folder passthrough the merge tags.
 * Update some filter to the gf_apply_filter function.
 * Update to min PHP Version 7.4